 I hope this work – our work – can provoke systemic questioning, while also making you feel a little more connected to those we walk among.

-Daniel Schmachtenberger, Charles Eisenstein, Martha Travers, Alan Watts, David Abraham, Richard Louv, Henry David Thoreau, Edward Abby, Daniel B. Quinn, Gary Snyder, Nietzsche, Jack Kornfield, Joseph Campbell, Victor Frankl, Ken Wilber, Thich Nhat Hahn, James Carse, Angela Jamison.
+Daniel Schmachtenberger, Charles Eisenstein, Martha Travers, Alan Watts, David Abram, Richard Louv, Henry David Thoreau, Edward Abby, Daniel B. Quinn, Gary Snyder, Nietzsche, Jack Kornfield, Joseph Campbell, Victor Frankl, Ken Wilber, Thich Nhat Hahn, James Carse, Angela Jamison.